QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 If there is some configuration data that needs to be created, it can be provided at the corresponding level when inheriting the configuration template.
-For example, the client may want to define another template and provide "enabled" leaf value on the basis of template defined in {{temp-ex-interface}}:
+For example, the client may want to define another template and provide an additional "enabled" leaf value on the basis of template defined in {{temp-ex-interface}}:

 ~~~~